uweb/uw-theme-static/README.md

 If you are building components individually or are integrating directly into your project, make sure you are including jQuery, Popper.js, and the Bootstrap.js files.
 Popper.js is required for tooltips and popovers.

-Note: For properly loading font and image assets, it's assumed your stylesheet is in a folder and not the website root (e.g. a `css` folder) and the assets structure is copied as-is to the root of your project.
+Note: For properly loading font and image assets, it's assumed your stylesheet is in a folder and not the website root (e.g. a `css` folder) and the `assets` folder structure is copied as-is to the root of your project.
 If you need another structure, you may need to adjust and rebuild the Sass files.